pkdone/mongo-agg-graph-descend/README.md

   }
 ]
 ```
-_NOTE_: This example only descends each document's hierarchy via the specifically named array field at each level.
+__NOTE__: This example only descends each document's hierarchy via the specifically named array field at each level.
 To descend through any and all array sub-elements, at each level, regardless of their fieldnames, `grephDescend()` would need to be enhanced a little (see _Possible Future Enhancements_ below).
+Also, you may not want to correlate schemas for sub-documents at the same depth level but appearing in different parts of each document.
+In this case `grephDescend()` would also need to be modified to store the full "branch path" of each sub-document found, so you can use then this branch path for grouping by, in the pipeline, and displaying in the output.

 ## Possible Future Enhancements